tiranuom/react-associative-select/README.md

 A json-schema based extension for react-select to support associative selections.

+Please visit [Demo site](https://tiranuom.github.io/react-associative-select/) to see the component usage.

 ## Background

 `React-associative-search` uses [React Select](https://react-select.com) under the hood to provide the select functionality.